sckott/scott/vita_noyaml.md

 ### In review/prep
++ Chamberlain, S.A., and Eduard Szöcs.
+In review at PLOS One. taxize: taxonomic search and retrieval in R.
++ Vamosi, J.; Chamberlain, S.A., Garcha, N.; Moray, C.; Mooers, A. In Review at Ecology and Evolution.
+Pollinators visit related plant species across 29 plant-pollinator networks.
 + Chamberlain, S.A., J.A.
 Rudgers, and J.L.
 Bronstein.
 In prep.
 How context-dependent are species interactions.
 + Chamberlain, S.A., J.A.
 Rudgers, and K.D.
 Whitney.
 In prep.
 Proximity to crop sunflowers affects patterns of natural selection in a wild relative through plant mutualists and antagonists.